clubstudio/kickoff/readme.md

 * **/sass**
   * **/base**

-    `_base.scss` - None layout, theme specific style go here.
+    `_base.scss` - None layout, theme specific styles go here.

   * **/config**

-    `_config.scss` - Define any SASS variables for use throughout the project in this file.
+    `_base.scss` - Define any variables for use throughout the project in this file.

   * **/components**